Search

 The DDSA has provided the ability for couples to make their application for a divorce either jointly or as a sole applicant.
 Where the application is made jointly both parties will be the applicant and are referred to as Applicant 1 and Applicant 2.

-Introduction of a minimum 20 Week Period for conditional order
+Introduction of a minimum 20 Week Period for Conditional Order

-The DDSA has provided of a minimum period of 20 weeks in divorce proceedings between the start of proceedings (when the court issues the application) and when the applicant(s) may apply for a conditional order; a document that confirms there has been an irretrievable breakdown of the marriage.
+The DDSA has provided of a minimum period of 20 weeks in divorce proceedings between the start of proceedings (when the court issues the application) and when the applicant(s) may apply for a Conditional Order; a document that confirms there has been an irretrievable breakdown of the marriage.

 Update in legal terminology